MicrosoftDocs/fabric-docs/docs/cicd/deployment-pipelines/create-rules.md

 This section lists the limitations for the deployment rules.

-* To create a deployment rule, you must be the owner of the dataflow, semantic model, or paginated report you're creating a rule for.
+* To create a deployment rule, you must be the owner of the item you're creating a rule for.

 * Deployment rules can't be created in the development stage.